 Giving Consequences: 4 Types of Contracts

-In his work as an addiction counselor, Schaefer developed a system of contracts parents can give their children in order to keep them alcohol and drug-free.
+In his work as an addiction counsellor, Schaefer developed a system of contracts parents can give their children in order to keep them alcohol and drug-free.
 Each new contract is adopted if the prior one has been broken.

 The Rules: What can parents do to set consequences in the home?
 Start out with rules.
 “The rule in our house is no chemical use.
 Your curfew is 12:00 midnight on the weekends.”
 This is a verbal agreement with your child.
 List the logical consequences for breaking the rules.
 “We caught you drinking.
 You will have to forfeit the car keys for 1 month.”
 Negotiate with your teen and agree to the consequences ahead of time.
 This takes the heat out of the moment.